Home

 That is all these glorified terms mean.

 (The word credit does also have other meanings.
-But its meaning in relation to the accounting equation is as above.
-We are developing a full glossary and as soon as it is available you can check the other definitions of the term.)
+But its meaning in relation to the accounting equation is as above.)

 So next time you are driving, when you indicate to turn left, repeat to yourself: debit, debit, debit.
 When you make a right turn repeat to yourself: credit, credit, credit.